Upper limits on the temperature of inspiraling astrophysical black holes: Parameter Estimation

 \subsection{O1 and O2 Events}

-We then extend the analysis to all O1 and O2 events.
-In \cref{fig:violin_plot} we plot the posterior of $ \log_{10} T_{\rm eff} $ for each detection.
-For the O2 events which were detected after the Virgo had been online, the data from the Virgo detector were also included for the analysis.
-Most of the posteriors are of step-function shape, which is consistent with the results found from GW150914 (see \cref{fig:Corner_Plot_GW150914}).
-The horizontal bars denote the extremal values of $ T_{\rm eff} $ of the live points.
-From \cref{fig:violin_plot}, we conclude that the temperature of the parental black holes of all detected gravitational wave events is far below $ 10^3 $ K.
+We extend the analysis to all O1 and O2 binary black-hole events.
+In Fig.~\ref{fig:violin_plot}, we plot the posterior of $ \log_{10} T_{1} $ (red violin plots in left hand side) and $ \log_{10} T_{2} $ (violet violin plots in right hand side) for each detection.
+For the O2 events which were detected after the Virgo detector had been online, its data were also included for the analysis.
+All posteriors show no support for of $T_1$ and $T_2 > 10^9 \rm K $.
+Most of the posteriors are of step-function shape, which are consistent with the results of GW150914 (see Fig.~\ref{fig:Corner_Plot_GW150914}).
+Similar to the case of GW150914, all posteriors show no particularly strong support at any specific values of $T_1$ and $T_2$.
+From Fig.~\ref{fig:violin_plot}, we conclude that the temperature of the parental black holes of all detected gravitational-wave events are $ \lessapprox 10^9 $ K and we have found no evidence of intrinsic radiations due to the progenitor black holes of O1 and O2 events.

-\cref{tab:Temp} summarises the 90\% confidence interval of the posteriors of $ T_{\rm eff}$ and the corresponding power of graviton emission, as computed using \cref{eq:F_BHR}.
-The 90\% confidence intervals of O1 and O2 detections imply that the temperature of astrophysical black holes is less than $ 100 $ K. The 90\% percentile corresponds to a graviton-emission power which is much smaller than the peak luminosity of gravitational-wave generation (say, $ \sim 10^2 M_{\odot} \rm s^{-1} $ for GW150914 \cite{LIGO_01}), consistent with our assumption of $ \mathcal{F}_{\rm BHR} \ll \mathcal{F} $.
-Thus, our results imply that our analyis does not lead to any deviation from the prediction of general relativity, in agreement with other tests through gravitational-wave detection\cite{LIGO_07, LIGO_03}.